 - Salt and pepper

-GF Note: If you’re cooking gluten free, make sure that your broth and vinegar is certified GF.
+Gluten Free Note: If you’re cooking gluten free, make sure that your packaged products are certified GF.

 Remove the browned brisket from the skillet.

 Drizzle 2 tbsp more olive oil in the pan and add the sliced onions.
-Saute them over medium high for a few minutes till they begin to soften and shrink in size.
+Saute them over medium high for a few minutes until they begin to soften and shrink in size.

 Add the carrot and celery slices.
-Sauce for another 5-6 minutes till the onions are caramelized and the vegetables are fragrant.
+Sauté for another 5-6 minutes until the onions are soft and browning and the vegetables are fragrant.